 - Hit on on the confirmation box.

-Please wait for a couple of minutes until the browser rebuilds its sync database and saves it over to its servers.
+Please wait until the browser rebuilds its sync database and saves it to its servers for a few minutes.

-Since the sync feature is now reconstructing itself from scratch, there’s every chance Microsoft Edge’s Sync is Paused, and the Sign in again error is fixed.
-If not, then here are a few other workarounds that deserve your attention.
+Since the sync feature is now reconstructing itself from scratch, there’s every chance Microsoft Edge’s Not Syncing alert is fixed.
+If not, here are a few other workarounds that deserve your attention.

-Allowing Microsoft’s account page to save cookies on your device will ensure that your PC’s necessary account details remain preserved.
+Allowing Microsoft’s account page to save cookies on your device will preserve your PC’s necessary account details.
 But the job is still half done.

 Once you close the browser, you should also consider instructing the browser not to delete the cookies associated with the said page.

-Here are the steps to whitelist the Microsoft service account to store cookies on Edge:
+Here are the steps to add the Microsoft service account to store cookies: